Quantum Advantage for All: Quantum Modeling with QUBOT

 \section{Quantum Modeling with QUBOT}

-We introduce, by continuing to use the running example, the BTOR2-to-QUBO translator called \emph{QUBOT} which is our main technical contribution, besides the enhancements to BEATOR.
+We introduce, by continuing to use the running example, the BTOR2-to-QUBO translator called \emph{QUBOT} written in Python in around 3-KLOC.
 A QUBO model is a binary quadratic (BQ) function, which QUBOT generates from a BTOR2 model.
 A BQ function is a quadratic function from binary variables to positive real values and 0 (ground energy on a quantum annealer).
 Constant factors are signed real values that are eventually normalized before solving the function.
-For example, the BQ function that encodes the logic gate for $NOT(x)=y$ is:
+For example, the following BQ function encodes the logic gate for $NOT(x)=y$:

 Try evaluating the function to see when it reaches ground energy!
 Instead of generating a file, QUBOT represents a QUBO model as upper-diagonal matrix of constant factors in memory using a Python library by D-Wave Systems\textsuperscript{\ref{fot:dwave}}.
 The diagonal of the matrix represents linear factors such as $-2x$ and the upper part represents bi-linear factors such as $4xy$.
 Quadratic factors of binary variables such as $-2x^2$ are actually linear factors\footnote{thus BQ functions are actually binary bi-linear functions} because $-2x^2=-2x$.
 The model may be output in various formats including visualizations, see Fig.~\ref{fig:qubo}.
 QUBOT runs in $\mathcal{O}(n^2)$ time and space such that: